Lorenzo Fontana: Political views

 During his life, Fontana has been in touch with far right football supporters' groups in his hometown Verona.
 In 2016, he welcomed and greeted Golden Dawn, a Greek neo-Nazi party later judged by the Supreme Civil and Criminal Court of Greece as a criminal organization, and he described its members as "fighters", stating that "their contribution will be decisive".

 He was a member of the European Parliament when his party entered the European group ENF with Marine Le Pen's Front National.
-Fontana has been one of the main protagonist of what he defined the "historical alliance" between Matteo Salvini and Marine Le Pen.
+Fontana has been one of the main protagonists of what he defined as the "historical alliance" between Matteo Salvini and Marine Le Pen.

 Works

 In 2018, Fontana wrote with Ettore Gotti Tedeschi the book The Empty Cradle of Civilization.
 At the Origin of the Crisis, about the risks related to demographic decline in Italy.